Nadim78592/Credit-Card-Fraud-Detection/README.md

 # How to Run the Project
 Open the Jupyter notebook fraud_detection.ipynb and follow the steps to preprocess data, train the model, and evaluate its performance.

-# How to Run the Project
-Open the Jupyter notebook fraud_detection.ipynb and follow the steps to preprocess data, train the model, and evaluate its performance.

 # Highlights
 Data Preparation: Clean and normalize transaction data.
 Imbalance Handling: Use oversampling or undersampling to balance fraud vs. genuine cases.